rytheranderson/cif2lammps/README.md

 ```
 The CIF cell will be replicated to the shape QxRxS or to have atleast N atoms, in the latter case the most cubic possible shape is used.
 ## Requirements
 Just download Anaconda.
-This should work for Py2 or Py3.
+This should work for Python 2 or Python 3.